-Porto Cristo is located in the southeast of the island of Mallorca and is one of the most popular sites in Mallorca in that area, thanks in large part to the presence of the Caves of Drach.
+Porto Cristo is located in the east of the island of Mallorca and is one of the most popular sites in Mallorca in that area, thanks in large part to the presence of the Caves of Drach.
 From Porto Cristo there are many things to do and places to visit, as well as endless organized excursions to different tourist attractions of Mallorca.
 Porto Cristo is located 13 kilometers from Manacor, and has 600 inhabitants.
 It is also known as Port de Manacor or Cala Manacor.

-Undoubtedly, an essential visit to Porto Cristo is to its caves, as in the surroundings we find the Caves of Drach and the Caves of Hams, two of the main tourist attractions of Mallorca, which are both open all year round.
+Undoubtedly, an essential visit to Porto Cristo is to its caves as, in the surroundings, we find the Caves of Drach and the Caves of Hams, two of the main tourist attractions of Mallorca, which are both open all year round.
 Here visitors can marvel at the stalatites and stalagmites that have formed over centuries, and at the magical lighting effects displayed inside the caves.
 Especially worth a mention is Lake Martel at the Caves of Drach in Porto Cristo, which visitors can cross in small wooden boats after listening to an enchanting classical music concert.

 Near Porto Cristo there are numerous coves that we can visit, some with more facilities than others, either on or close to the beach.
 Among some of the more outstanding coves, we can mention Cala Mandia, Cala Anguila, Cala Varques ...

 Close to the Caves of Drach we find Majorica Pearls, which are very popular in Manacor and Porto Cristo.
 Visitors can learn the manufacturing process of these famous artificial pearls and can get some great deals in the factory shop.

 In Porto Cristo there is no water park, and those who want to enjoy slides, wave pools and water attractions must travel by bus or excursion to one of Mallorca's water parks, the closest water park to Porto Cristo being the Aqualand Arenal, in the south area of Mallorca, which is also the largest water park on the island.

-From Porto Cristo there is a wide range of excursions organized to visit different places on the island with pick-up from hotels in Porto Cristo and the nearby areas of Cala Mandia and Cala Romántica.
+From Porto Cristo there is a wide range of organised excursions to visit different places on the island with pick-up from hotels in Porto Cristo and the nearby areas of Cala Mandia and Cala Romántica.
 The options are numerous, highlighting Formentor, Palma or the Sierra de Tramuntana as some of the most popular excursions.